 👋 Hi, I'm Scott Brady.

-Previously, at Rock Solid Knowledge, I created identity solutions for customers and developed commercial IdentityServer products.
+Previously at 10x Banking, I was a combination of team lead and technical product manager, leading a team of experienced IAM specialists while also championing identity standards and helping with design & architecture.
+Before that, at Rock Solid Knowledge, I created identity solutions for customers and developed commercial IdentityServer products.
 This allowed me to play with older protocols such as SAML & WS-Federation and cutting-edge technologies such as FIDO2.

 I mainly work with C# and ASP.NET Core, but otherwise, I dabble with languages such as Kotlin, Go, and Typescript.

 I sometimes make an appearance on the speaking circuit, whether it's user groups, conferences, or recorded.